adunning/future-of-the-book/index.md

 # Course materials

 Readings are listed below in the course schedule.
 All required readings are available online via the [Learning Portal](https://portal.utoronto.ca).
 Over the term, we will read most of Leslie Howsam, ed., *The Cambridge Companion to the History of the Book* (Cambridge: Cambridge University Press, 2014), which you can [access through the University of Toronto's subscription](https://doi-org.myaccess.library.utoronto.ca/10.1017/CCO9781139152242); it is also available as an inexpensive paperback and on the course reserve in the library.

+# Class structure

+Most classes are divided into two parts:

+1. Historical and theoretical discussions;
+2. A lab teaching practical skills in creating and analysing digital texts.

+Master the items listed under the 'Read' heading on the schedule before each class, during which we will argue about their implications.
+The readings listed under 'Optional' are further background to what I am thinking about in planning each class.

+The tutorials listed under 'At-home lab review' are suggestions for further developing the skills for the lab assignments.